norvaldb/land-of-mist-unity/README.md

 # Land of Mist Unity RPG

-A text-based, turn-based RPG built in Unity, featuring tactical party-based combat, character progression, and immersive storytelling in a Tolkien-inspired fantasy world.
+A text-based, turn-based RPG built in Unity, featuring tactical party-based combat, character progression, and immersive storytelling in a Mythral-inspired fantasy world.

 ## System Architecture Overview